pwilmart/mouse_liver_TMT_reanalysis/README.md

 ![slide 28](images/Slide28.png)

 The scatter plot grid for the NOD strain is shown on the left.
 The samples all show differences from each other.
 All scatter plots except for the lower left plot have significant scatter.
 The lower left plot is the duplicated sample (male 1 from the first and 4th plexes).
 The IRS adjustment has removed the instrument random sampling effect and only some low abundance proteins show deviation from the diagonal trend line.
 The right shows the intensity averages from each of the 8 strains versus each other.
-We do see a range of how much scatter there are in the plots demonstrating that the strains do have significant differences.
+We do see a range of how much scatter there are in the plots demonstrating that the strains do have significant and variable differences.

 ---